The Tool Shed Blog

 Search Engine Optimization (SEO)

-Although you get to understand SEO and its raging areas, it is easy to get sidetracked; if you have a few doubts about defining it, check out this blog.
-Okay, now I bring you three main tools that I’ve used personally and found quite valuable:
+Although you get to understand SEO and its raging areas, it's easy to get sidetracked.
+If you have a few doubts about defining it, you can always seek feedback or check out this blog.
+There, you'll find examples that explain SEO and the related issues in a way that's easy to understand.
+Now, I bring you three main tools that I’ve used personally and found quite valuable:

 • Google Keyword Planner: Google is the incubator of all these new terms, tools, and rules.
 You get to apply the correct tactics if you want to rank and optimize your conversions.
 Google is the #1 search engine.
 You want your business, product, or service to be the 1st to show up to your audience.
 GKP helps you find the best words, ranking, volume, and forecasts and also set budgets.